-- 6 7 8 - If a qualified patient or a designated caregiver loses a registry identification (5) card, the cardholder shall notify the Department within 15 days after losing the card.
+- When a qualified patient who possesses a registry identification card notifies the Department of a change in designated caregiver, the Department shall notify the designated caregiver of record of the change within 15 days after receiving notification of the change.
+The protections afforded under this Article to the designated caregiver of record shall expire 30 days after the designated caregiver of record is notified by the Department of the change in designated caregiver. - (5) If a qualified patient or a designated caregiver loses a registry identification card, the cardholder shall notify the Department within 15 days after losing the card.
 The notification shall include a fifty dollar (\$50.00) replacement fee for a new card.
-Within five days after receiving notification of a lost registry identification card, the Department shall issue the cardholder a new registry identification card with a new random identification number.

-Suspensions or Revocations. - If the Department determines that a qualified patient or designated caregiver has violated any provision of this Article, the Department shall suspend or revoke the qualified patient's or designated caregiver's registry identification card.
-Suspensions or revocations may be appealed by filing a contested case petition under Article 3 of Chapter 150B of the General Statutes.

-Rules. - The North Carolina Medical Care Commission shall adopt rules to (h) implement the provisions of this section.
-The rules shall establish requirements for the issuance of registry identification cards to qualified patients and designated caregivers, which shall include at least all of the following:

-20 21 (1) The method of demonstrating written certification, as defined in G.S.
-90-113.112.

-The amount of the initial or renewal application fee, which shall not exceed (2) fifty dollars (\$50.00) per application or renewal application.

-(3) The name, address, and date of birth of the qualified patient.

-The name, address, and telephone number of the qualified patient's physician.
-(4) (5) The name, address, and date of birth of each of the qualified patient's designated caregivers, if any.

-A limitation on the number of written certifications a physician may issue at (6) any given time.
+Within five days after receiving notification of a lost registry identification card, the Department shall issue the cardholder a new registry identification card with a new random identification number. - (g) Suspensions or Revocations.
+If the Department determines that a qualified patient or designated caregiver has violated any provision of this Article, the Department shall suspend or revoke the qualified patient's or designated caregiver's registry identification card.
+Suspensions or revocations may be appealed by filing a contested case petition under Article 3 of Chapter 150B of the General Statutes. - (l) Rules. -The North Carolina Medical Care Commission shall adopt rules to implement the provisions of this section.
+The rules shall establish requirements for the issuance of registry identification cards to qualified patients and designated caregivers, which shall include at least all of the following: - (1) The method of demonstrating written certification, as defined in G.S.
+90-113.112. - (2) The amount of the initial or renewal application fee, which shall not exceed fifty dollars (\$50.00) per application or renewal application. - (3) The name, address, and date of birth of the qualified patient. - (4) The name, address, and telephone number of the qualified patient's physician. - (5) The name, address, and date of birth of each of the qualified patient's designated caregivers, if any. - (6) A limitation on the number of written certifications a physician may issue at any given time.